3.6. Useful Modules

 This module is a help to save data in a hierachical hdf5 binary file through the pytables package.
 Using the

 object will make sure you can explore your datas with the H5Browser.
 The object can be used to: punctually save one set

-of data such as with the DAQ_Viewer (see Single Datas), save multiple acquisition such as with the DAQ_Scan
+of data such as with the DAQ_Viewer (see daq_viewer_saving_single), save multiple acquisition such as with the DAQ_Scan

-(see From DAQ_Scan) or save on the fly with enlargeable arrays such as the Continuous Saving mode of the DAQ_Viewer.
+(see Saving: Dataset and scans) or save on the fly with enlargeable arrays such as the Continuous Saving mode of the DAQ_Viewer.

 Each added module load on the fly its settings so that one can set them to our need, for instance COM port selection, channel activation, exposure time… Every time a preset is created, it is then loadable.
 The init? boolean specifies if the Dashboard should try to initialize the hardware while loading the module in the dashboard.